 Plug your iPhone into your computer and open iTunes.
 Click on the iPhone icon on the top left, then click “Restore From Backup”.
 The process takes a few minutes and will completely restart your iPhone, so make sure you leave the phone plugged in until the process is complete.

-Stellar Data Recovery for iOS and iMobie PhoneRescue are the most recommended programs.
-While I haven't used them personally, they are free to try out.
-After downloading the software, you'll plug your iPhone in and run the program.
-At that point, the software will show you the files it can recover — if you don't see your missing notes there, you don't actually have to move forward with purchasing the program.
-While the expense of a software obviously isn't ideal, when you've lost important notes, it is an option.
+Stellar Data Recovery for iOS is one of the most recommended programs.
+While I haven’t used it personally, it’s free to try out.
+After downloading the software, you’ll plug your iPhone in and run the program.
+At that point, the software will show you the files it can recover — if you don’t see your missing notes there, you don’t actually have to move forward with purchasing the program.
+While the expense of a software obviously isn’t ideal, when you’ve lost important notes, it is an option.